UniversalDependencies/docs/_2015-08-23-uppsala/ellipsis.md

 ### The `remnant` relation

-This is an approach [currently used in UD](u/dep/remnant.html) and it is actually the only relation we have designed specifically for ellipsis; nevertheless, it only targets one special case of ellipsis.
+This is an approach [currently used in UD](../u/dep/remnant.html) and it is actually the only relation we designed specifically for ellipsis; nevertheless, it only targets one special case of ellipsis.
 It is usually caused by coordination of clauses that share the same predicate but differ in arguments.
 Example: _John won bronze, Mary silver, and Sandy gold._